Car Accident Arbitration: When Does It Apply? (2025)

 For example, suppose that you filed a first-party claim with your insurer that went to arbitration.
 Your position was that the insurer was liable for $25,000 to pay for your damaged vehicle, and the insurer’s position was that it had zero liability.
 The arbitrator might rule in your favor but only award $18,000.

-If you disagree with the arbitration decision, your post-arbitration rights depend on the type of arbitration.
+If you are unhappy with the arbitrator’s decision, what you do next depends on the type of arbitration:

 Contact ConsumerShield to Learn More About Car Accident Arbitration